AI For Painting Contractors

 260 calls/mo, 42% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$2,500 average project value Average revenue per converted booking, job, consult, or appointment.
+$2,500 average project value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with the company's call logs, quote-to-close rate, average ticket by interior, exterior, cabinet, deck, commercial, and repaint work, crew capacity, seasonality, and estimator availability.